ravshanmacos/Rock-Paper-Scisors/README.md

 First of all, in the main view controller I created IBOutlets of UI Buttons, and then I created circle shapes in the storyboard using UIButtons.
 When user taps one of these buttons, "performSegue" method is triggered and changes current view with passing chosen button's data.
 In the Result View Controller, app also chooses it's button randomly.
 I used Swift "scheduledTimer" functionality in order app to work more natural.
 When user wins, result is saved into "UserDefaults" in order to keep percictancy of data.
+I used "Delegate Pattern in order to notify main view controller with changed score"